noaione/yuusha-shoukan-ln/sources/v04/chapter5.md

 [...Ah, unnn, errr....]

-[Y-You b*stards...
+[Y-You bustards...
 You just appeared out of nowhere, and now, you’re spouting incomprehensible things!]

 As I am astonished at the words that they straightforwardly told me, that they